Gerry-Aballa/pickup-lines-Api/README.md

-# Fast API that returns a random pickupline
+# An API that returns a random pickupline

 ### Requirements
+Python3
+FastApi
+psycopg2
 SQLAlchemy